wangziqi2013/wangziqi2013.github.io/_posts/2021-06-21-opportunistic-compression.markdown

 Prior proposals already considered compression as a way of increasing logical associativity.
 This, however, introduces two issues.
 The first issue is that increased associativity requires more metadata bits and tags to be maintained.
 Besides, the index generation function is also changed, which incurs non-trivial design changes.
+Second, this somehow offsets the metadata and latency benefit of Alloy Cache, since the design goal of Alloy Cache is simplicity and low-latency access.